Ernest0-Production/ScreenNavigatorKit/README.md

 # FAQ

-> Can i mix this framework with existing navigation approach in my project?
+### Can i mix this framework with existing navigation approach in my project?

 **Yes, you can**.
 The framework does not affect navigation built in other ways, such as through the standard `@State var isActive: Bool` flags or through UIKit hacks.\
-`NavigationStack` and `ModalStack` create local state and and manage only their own state.
+`NavigationStack` and `ModalStack` create local state and manage only their own state.

-> What about `Alert`?
+### What about `Alert`?

 Unfortunately, the framework **does not support** such a mechanism for working with `Alert`, BUT **you can implement it yourself by analogy** with `ModalStack`.\
-Your project can have many different custom presentations (`popup`, `snackbar`, `toats`, `notifications`) and each of them require specific logic for handle hierarchy, depending on their implementation.\
+Your project can have many different custom presentations (`popup`, `snackbar`, `toast`, `notifications`) and each of them require specific logic for handle hierarchy, depending on their implementation.\
 So adding new presentation methods to the framework **is not planned**.

 # 📦 Installation